Architecture

 • Inbound (as you build the request): contextkit (assemble messages within a budget) and squeeze (compress oversized blocks — usually invoked by contextkit).

-• Wrap-around (they ride the instrumented call): tokenguard (pre-flight cost check, post-flight record), cassette (record/replay, test-time), acttrace (append to the audit log).
+• Wrap-around (they ride the instrumented call): tokenguard (pre-flight cost check, post-flight record), guardrails (pre-flight gate on input / tool calls, post-flight on output), cassette (record/replay, test-time), acttrace (append to the audit log).

 from openai import OpenAI